-biannual, biennial - biannual means twice a year; synonym to semiannual.
-Biennial means every two years.

-- bimonthly means every other month.
-Semimonthly means twice a month. - biweekly means every other week.
+- biannual, biennial Biannual means twice a year; synonym to semiannual.
+Biennial means every two years. - bimonthly, biweekly Bimonthly means every other month.
+Semimonthly means twice a month.
+Biweekly means every other week.
 Semiweekly means twice a week. - Black Acceptable, when capitalized, as an adjective in a racial, ethnic, or cultural sense.
 For plurals, phrasing such as Black people, white people, Black teachers, white students is preferable, but only when clearly relevant.
-Do not use Black as a singular noun.
-See Race and Diversity, on page 14-15.
+(See Race and Diversity, on page 16-17)